 All students are required to maintain personal health insurance.
-All students must submit proof of personal health insurance to the Office of Admissions before matriculating.
-COB students must also submit this information to the Office of Admissions.
+All students must submit proof of personal health insurance through the University's online portal and request to waive the KCU Student Health Insurance (SHIP).
+Both Biosciences and PsyD students must also submit this information.